 All of this helps achieve the common goal of cryptocurrency: decentralised finance (DeFi), a space outside central authorities’ control where traditional banking and decentralised technology meet.

 Let’s say you want to use bitcoin currency on the Ethereum blockchain.
 In this instance, wrapped bitcoin tokens would be transformed from a bitcoin token into an ERC-20 token.

-In fact, wrapped tokens began on Ethereum.
+Wrapped tokens began on Ethereum.
 ETH tokens are wrapped to form wrapped ETH (WETH), which possess the higher functionality and transferability associated with ERC-20 tokens.

 Similarly, you can transfer BTC tokens into ERC-20 tokens.
 To better detail the step involved, let’s consider wrapped bitcoin (WBTC) intended for use on Ethereum.
-WBTC, in this context, functions as an ERC-20 token, essentially allowing for BTC to be traded through the Ethereum blockchain.
+WBTC, in this context, functions as an ERC-20 token, essentially allowing BTC to be traded through the Ethereum blockchain.